jkchengh/GCDO/README.md

-# CRDO
+# GCDO

-This is a code repository of the algorithm Conflict-aware Russian Doll Ordering (CRDO).
+This is a code repository of the algorithm Generalized Conflict-directed Ordering (GCDO).